smartlyio/yggdrasil/docs/examples/k3d/README.md

 docker build . -t local-yggdrasil:latest
 ```

-Go to this examples directory and configure your k3d clusters
+Go to this examples directory (mounted at /vagrant) and configure your k3d clusters

 ```
 cd /vagrant